ArvindChaturvedi/ArvindChaturvedi/README.md

 - 👀 I’m interested in Cloud technologies and platform engineering
 - 🌱 I’m currently learning IaC using Pulumi, Crossplane, and GitOps
 - 💞️ I’m looking to collaborate on anything cloudy :D
-- 📫 How to reach me @Arvind.Chaturvedi1092@gmail.com
+- 📫 Reach me @Arvind.Chaturvedi1092@gmail.com

 <!---
 ArvindChaturvedi/ArvindChaturvedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.